Experimentology

 The software toolkit for this book

 We introduce and advocate for an approach to reproducible study planning, analysis, and writing.
-This approach depends on an ecosystem of open-source software tools, which we introduce in the book’s appendices.6
+This approach depends on an ecosystem of open-source software tools, which we introduce in the appendices:4

-• The RMarkdown and Quarto tools for creating reproducible reports that can be rendered to a variety of formats (Appendix C),
+• the RMarkdown and Quarto publishing systems for creating reproducible reports that can be rendered to a variety of formats (appendix C — R Markdown and Quarto)

-• The tidyverse family of R packages, which extend the basic functionality of R with simple tools for data wrangling, analysis, and visualization (Appendix D), and
+• the tidyverse family of R packages, which extend the functionality of base R with elegant tools for data wrangling, analysis, and visualization (appendix D — Tidyverse)

-• The ggplot2 plotting package, which makes it easy to create flexible data visualizations for both confirmatory and exploratory data analyses (Appendix E).
+• the ggplot2 plotting package, which makes it easy to create flexible data visualizations for both confirmatory and exploratory data analyses (appendix E — ggplot)

 Where appropriate, we provide code boxes that show the specific R code used to create our examples.